dpalwallet/DPalWallet/Privacy_Policy.md

 You may find it suspicious that our extension request permission:

-- scripting: Those scripts help to tip easily.
+- content_scripts: Those scripts help to tip easily.
 It’s the permission that enables us to inject scripts to all pages,hose scripts help to tip easily.
 - storage: We use this permission for stroing the local data.

 ## Email Us